 The coral reefs in the northwest corner of Cabilao are worth seeing.
 This corner is the best place for snorkellers, but deep sea freedivers and scuba divers can also find beautiful places in other parts of the island.

-Tourist bases are located in gently sloping sandy beaches, so it is easy to get to the sea in these areas.
+Tourist bases are located on gently sloping sandy beaches, so getting to the sea in these areas is easy.
 However, if you explore further, note that 70% of Cabilao’s coastline is rocky cliffs, so you won’t be able to get in/out of the water where you please.
 People have made stairs in the rocks to access the sea in several places.
 If you use them to get out of the water, be aware that they can lead you to someone’s back garden.

 The best spot for snorkeling off Cabilao

 If you’re looking for the best, head to the area between Bamboo Reef Resort and Polaris Dive Resort.
 The corals here are mainly located 3-5 meters from the water, and their condition is pleasing to the eye.

 The beaches are not great for swimming, and the resorts are generally uncomfortable, so this place is not for everyone.
 Still, if you are not picky about housing, Cabilao is an excellent place for snorkeling and diving.